ldpliu/egent/README.md

 - Integrate with more MCP tools: Slack, [Browser Use](https://docs.browser-use.com/introduction), Kubernetes, etc.

 **Around Agent:**

+Tools evolve constantly - today it's Cursor, tomorrow it might be something else.
+Teams may develop their own agents or integrate multiple agents from different sources to work together.
+So this project **doesn't aim to build agents themselves, but rather to explore opportunities in the ecosystem surrounding them**:

 - Task management: build a system for different roles (PM, Dev, QA) to submit, reuse, review and track tasks, making them easily consumable by agents.
 - Knowledge management: create a system to capture team knowledge, integrate with enterprise apps, and enable two-way knowledge sharing between engineers and agents.